 Family Law Solicitors

-An agreement can be reached either by negotiation between the parties and their solicitors, or through the court process if necessary.
+An agreement can be reached either by negotiation between the parties and their family law solicitors, or through the court process if necessary.
 The courts will assess how any capital should be divided as well as whether or not ongoing income should be shared.

 The following factors will be taken into account: